Table of Contents

 Eagle Pack Natural Dry Dog Food

-It’s a dry food recipe containing everyday nutrition that’s necessary to your dog.
+It’s a dry dog food recipe containing everyday nutrition that’s necessary for your beagle.
 The reduced-fat formula is made with real pork, fish and chicken.
-It contains fewer calories than other Eagle Pack foods, which is ideal for maintaining a healthy weight.
+It contains fewer calories than other Eagle Pack dog foods, which is ideal for maintaining a healthy weight.

 This one also contains barley, ground brown rice, peas, tomato pomace, flaxseed, oatmeal, and rice.
 It’s rich in minerals, vitamins, and fatty acids.
 On top of that, the formula doesn’t have any corn, wheat, artificial colors, and flavors, or meat by-products.